-I am a Lecturer in Human Geography in the Department of Geography and Planning at University of Liverpool.
+I am a Senior Lecturer in Human Geography in the Department of Geography and Planning at University of Liverpool, which I joined in 2017.
 My research interests fit broadly at the intersection of cultural and political geography regarding how the contemporary penal system is integrated into British society.
 My monograph, The Prison Boundary: Between Society and Carceral Space interrogates the notion of a hard and fast separation between the inside and outside of prison by presenting a variety of case studies that demonstrate a complex and changeable boundary relationship.
 I was delighted to be able to discuss these issues further in a recent broadcast of BBC Radio 4’s Thinking Allowed.
 Continuing to focus on the everyday, performed, and practised experiences of carceral space, other research interests include prisoner identities; conceptualising carceral space; and the (im)mobilities inherent in incarceration.
 I am also secretary of the recently-formed Carceral Geography Working Group of the RGS-IBG.

 Previously, I was a Post Doctoral Research Associate on the ESRC-funded project entitled ‘Fear-suffused environments’ or potential to rehabilitate?
 Prison architecture, design and technology and the lived experience of carceral spaces” with Prof. Yvonne Jewkes (Brighton) and Dr. Dominique Moran (Birmingham).
 Prior to this I was a Lecturer in Human Geography in the Department of Geography and Earth Sciences, Aberystwyth University and a Research Assistant working in collaboration with staff at the School of Management and Business at Aberystwyth University.
 This research, which was funded by the Arts and Humanities Research Council (AHRC) under their Cultural Values Programme, interrogated the value of the Eisteddfod: not just as a powerhouse of local economic development and a bastion of the Welsh language but also as a source of cultural values, traditions, community development and cohesion, national pride and the international promotion of Wales.